Iran bitumen primer

 Bitumen primer adhesive

-The above experiment was repeated except that a non-modified a primer, namely liquid cutback asphalt of 70 wt.% asphalt and 30 wt.% mineral spirits solvent was substituted for the halobenzotrifluoride solvent described above.
-The resulting primer had a VOC concentration of about 450 g/I and showed inferior adhesion to the roof deck.
+The above experiment was repeated except that a non-modified a bitumen primer, namely liquid cutback asphalt of 70 wt.% asphalt and 30 wt.% mineral spirits solvent was substituted for the halobenzotrifluoride solvent described above.
+The result of bitumen primer had a VOC concentration of about 450 g/I and showed inferior adhesion to the roof deck.